 How to Make Your Teachers Like You

 Back to school time means a new year and a fresh start, especially if you’re going to a new school.
 If you’re someone who strives for good grades, it’s important to make a great first impression on your teachers.
-While they may not admit it, some teachers judge students right off the bat.
-And one wrong move could put you in their bad books—an opinion that can be difficult to change later on.
+While they may not admit it, some teachers judge students right off the bat - and one wrong move could put you in their bad books

 The Do’s and Don'ts for Students

 Think about what teachers look for in a good student.
 They want students who behave, participate, complete assignments on time, and put effort into their work.
 They don’t like Chatty Cathy’s—students who talk during class, even while the teacher is instructing.
 They don’t respect students who sleep on their desks, or text message during class.
 And they don’t like rudeness.
 If you get detention on your first day, you know you’ve got a problem.